Jabru

 Jabru was a god who according to Mesopotamian god lists was worshiped in Elam.
 However, he is not attested in any Elamite sources.

 Mesopotamian attestations

 While Jabru is described as an Elamite god, he is known exclusively from Mesopotamian texts, and attestations of him are infrequent.
-An Elamite town named Jabru did exist, but according to the Assyrian Takultu text its tutelary deity was a goddess named Jabrītu.
+An Elamite town named Jabru did exist, but according to the Assyrian Tākultu text its tutelary deity was a goddess named Jabrītu.
 It was located close to the border of Elam and Babylonia, and appears in an inscription of Amar-Sin mentioning it was destroyed alongside Huhnur, presumed to be the cult center of Ruhurater.

-According to a Šurpu commentary, Jabru was the Elamite equivalent of the Mesopotamian sky god Anu.
-However, according to the god list An = Anum, a god bearing the name Yabnu (dia-ab-na) was the Enlil of Elam.
-Wilfred G. Lambert concludes that both of them are spellings of the same name.
+According to a Šurpu commentary, Jabru was the Elamite equivalent of the Mesopotamian god representing the sky, Anu.
+However, according to the god list An = Anum, a god bearing the name Yabnu (dia-ab-na) was instead the "Enlil of Elam".
+Wilfred G. Lambert concludes that both of these theonyms are variant spellings of the same name.